-To understand the common causes of constipation, it helps to know how the colon (large intestine) works.
-As food moves through it, the colon absorbs water while forming waste products, or faeces.
+Understanding the common causes of constipation helps us know how the colon (large intestine) works.
+The colon absorbs water as food moves through it, forming waste products or faeces.
 Muscle contractions in the colon push the stool toward the rectum.
-By the time stool reaches the rectum, it is solid because most of the water has been absorbed.
-The hard and dry stools of constipation occur when the colon absorbs too much water.
-This happens because the colon’s muscle contractions are slow or sluggish, causing the stool to move through the colon too slowly.
+When the faecal matter reaches the rectum, It hardens due to almost complete water absorption.
+Solid and dry constipation stools occur when the colon absorbs too much water.
+That happens because of slow or sluggish colon muscle contractions, causing the content to move through the colon too slowly.

-The most common cause of constipation is a diet low in fibre found in vegetables, fruits, and whole grains and high in fats found in cheese, eggs, and meats.
-People who eat plenty of high-fibre foods are less likely to become constipated.
-Fibre – soluble and insoluble – is the part of fruits, vegetables, and grains that the body cannot digest.
-Soluble fibre dissolves easily in water and takes on a soft, gel-like texture in the intestines.
-Insoluble fibre passes almost unchanged through the intestines.
-The bulk and soft texture of fibre help prevent hard, dry stools that are difficult to pass.
-A low-fibre diet also plays a key role in constipation among older adults.
-They often lack interest in eating and may choose fast foods low in fibre.
-In addition, loss of teeth may force older people to eat soft foods that are processed and low in fibre.
+Constipation is most commonly caused by a diet lacking fibre from vegetables, fruits, and whole grains and high in fats found in cheese, eggs, and meats.
+Consuming a sufficient amount of high-fibre foods can reduce the likelihood of constipation.
+Soluble and insoluble fibre are present in fruits, vegetables, and grains and are indigestible by the body.
+Soluble fibre dissolves quickly in water, forming a soft, gel-like texture in the intestines, while insoluble fibre passes primarily unchanged through the intestines.
+The bulk and smooth texture of fibre prevent hard, dry stools that are difficult to pass.
+A low-fibre diet also contributes to constipation in older adults, who may lack interest in eating and opt for fast foods that are low in fibre.
+Moreover, seniors with lost teeth may be forced to consume processed and fibre-rich soft foods.

-Liquids like water, preferably filtered or bottled and juice add fluid to the colon and bulk to stools, making bowel movements softer and easier to pass.
-People who have problems with constipation should drink enough of these liquids every day, about eight 8-ounce glasses.
-Other liquids, like coffee and soft drinks that contain caffeine, have a dehydrating effect and should be avoided.
+Liquids like water, preferably filtered or bottled, and juice adds fluid to the colon and bulk to stools, making bowel movements softer and easier to pass.
+People with constipation should drink enough of these liquids every day, about eight 8-ounce glasses.
+Other beverages like coffee and soft drinks that contain caffeine have a dehydrating effect, and we should avoid it.

 Lack of exercise can lead to constipation.
-For example, constipation often occurs after an accident or during an illness when one must stay in bed and cannot exercise.
+For example, constipation often occurs after an accident or an illness when one must stay in bed and not exercise.

 Some people with IBS have spasms in the colon that affect bowel movements.
 Constipation and diarrhoea often alternate, and abdominal cramping, flatulence and bloating are other common complaints.
 Although IBS can produce lifelong symptoms, it is not a life-threatening condition.
 It often worsens with stress.

-During pregnancy women may be constipated because of hormonal changes or because the heavy uterus compresses the intestine.
-Ageing may also affect bowel regularity because a slower metabolism results in less intestinal activity and muscle tone.
-In addition, people often become constipated when travelling because of their normal diet and daily routines are disrupted.
+During pregnancy, women may constipate because of hormonal changes or the heavy uterus compresses the intestine.
+Ageing may also affect bowel regularity because a slower metabolism reduces intestinal activity and muscle tone.
+Besides, people often become constipated when travelling because of disrupted regular diet and daily routines.

-People who ignore the urge to have a bowel movement may eventually stop feeling the urge, which can lead to constipation.
+People who ignore the urge to have a bowel movement may eventually stop feeling the urge, leading to constipation.
 Some people delay having a bowel movement because they do not want to use toilets outside the home.
-Others ignore the urge because of emotional stress or because they are too busy.
-Children may postpone having a bowel movement because of stressful toilet training or because they do not want to interrupt their play.
+Others ignore the urge because they are too busy or have emotional stress.
+Children may postpone having a bowel movement because of stressful toilet training or do not want to interrupt their play.